 Ward also noted, "I hear of more closures among retail outlets and of some manufacturers reducing production quantities, whilst at the same time keeping a low profile, perhaps not wanting to draw attention to their lower level of activity."

 I've noticed that a number of firms have pushed back delivery dates on new model vehicles.
 The model car business has changed greatly and as pre-boomers and boomers are getting older and downsizing, they are buying fewer models.
 Or have already purchased everything they want.
 In the 1980s, I used to buy over 100 model vehicles per year.
 These days, it's less than a dozen.

 Over the past decade, a large number of model car retailers have also shuttered their premises.
-Toys for Collectors' website has been down for over two weeks, possibly indicating that the firm - established in 1978 - is out of business.
-If so, another one has bitten the dust.
+Toys for Collectors - established in 1978 - is now out of business.
+Another one has bitten the dust.

 On a related note, Rod also reported that Model Auto Review sales "continue to fall ... down another 7% in the past two years, mostly due to some of our readers shuffling off to the Great Swapmeet in the Sky." (posted 12/12/11, permalink)

 Scale Pioneer: David Sinclair, who owned and operated Sinclair's Auto Miniatures Inc. for nearly 50 years, has died at age 90.

 Sinclair started out in the mail order business in 1963 selling imported gift items and soon began importing miniature model cars from all over the world, beginning with Rio (Italy) and Lesney products (UK).
 He quickly learned that a porcelain ashtray topped with a Lesney replica of an early Rolls-Royce Silver Ghost was a hugely popular item, except that customers wanted the model without the ashtray.